Bristol-Cyber-Security-Group/testbed-os/docs/examples/index.rst

               name: ubuntu_20_04
               expand_gigabytes: 2

-    bridges:
-      - name: br0
-        protocol: OpenFlow13

-    external_bridge: br0
+    network:
+      ovn:
+        switches:

+          sw0:
+            subnet: "10.0.0.0/24"

-This is a simple example, with one openvswitch bridge and one cloud-init virtual machine attached to this bridge.
+This is a simple example, with one logical switch and one cloud-init virtual machine attached to this switch.
 Please see the |kvm-compose.yaml| documentation and schema for more information on each element in the yaml.

 We are now ready to deploy this minimal test case.